SPONSOR A GAMBIAN GIRL | GIVE A LIFE | SAGG FOUNDATION

 • DONATE NOW

-GIRLS EDUCATION PROVISION/OVERVIEW IN THE GAMBIA
+CHALLENGES OF WOMEN EDUCATION IN THE GAMBIA

 Girls’ dropping out of the school system in The Gambia, before completing the nine years required basic education is a widespread phenomenon that needs serious consideration.
-Factors that may cause this include:
+These problems of female education are rooted in a variety of economic, social, and cultural factors.

 In The Gambia, early marriages play a big role in stopping girls from going to school.
 In this regard, once girls get married their education takes a backseat to their marriage life which encompasses being a mother and a wife.
 Although in 2016 the Gambian authorities took a significant step towards ending child marriage by amending the Children’s Act 2005 criminalising child marriage, a UNICEF (2016) report reveals that 40 per cent of women aged 20 – 49 in The Gambia were married before the age of 18 years and, while 16 per cent of women of the same age cohort married before they turned 15 years old.

-Finally, despite the policy and legal frameworks created by the Gambia government towards protecting girl’s right to education, its provision remains compounded with lack of inclusive education for women`s and girls’ with disabilities, inadequacy of school infrastructure, including sanitary facilities, girls and women living in poverty, child marriages and early pregnancies.
+Finally, despite the policy and legal frameworks created by the Gambia government towards protecting girl’s right to education, its provision remains compounded with a lack of inclusive education for women and girls’ with disabilities, inadequacy of school infrastructure, including sanitary facilities, girls and women living in poverty, child marriages and early pregnancies.

 Barriers to Girl's Education Blog